Simsbury Truck Accident Attorneys

 At this point, you should now talk to the other driver involved in the accident.
 Ask for their contact information and insurance details because you will need them later on.

 During this time, the other party may ask you to make a deal of some kind.
 Resist that offer because they are most likely trying to take advantage of you.
-Do not agree to anything without your truck wreck lawyer present.
+Do not agree to anything without your Simsbury or Glastonbury truck accident attorney present.

 Obtain Information from Witnesses

-Witnesses can help shed light on what truly caused the truck accident.
+Witnesses can help shed light on what truly caused the big rig or commercial vehicle accident.
 For instance, the Federal Motor Carrier Safety Administration notes that “speeding of any kind” commonly plays a role in vehicular crashes.
 A witness nearby may tell you if the truck driver was speeding prior to the crash.
 Make sure to write the contact details of any witnesses so you can speak to them later.

 Talk to the Police

-You should go and speak to the police after they arrive at the scene.
+You should go and speak to the officers from the Simsbury Police Department after they arrive at the scene.
 Share any information you gathered with them to help them out.
-If you had trouble getting information from the truck driver, the police can help you out with that.
+If you had trouble getting information from the driver of the semi-truck, the police can help you out with that.
 Also, remember to ask for the police officers’ contact details.
 Speaking to them will likely be necessary as you build your case.

 Visit a Doctor